 Both stockholders of record and street name stockholders will be able to attend the Annual Meeting via live audio webcast and vote their shares online during the Annual Meeting.
 If you wish to submit a question, you may do so in advance of the meeting as part of the registration process.
 Alternatively, if you want to submit your question during the meeting, you may do so by typing your question into the questions/chat box section on your screen.
 Questions pertinent to meeting matters and that are submitted in accordance with our Rules of Conduct for the Annual Meeting will be answered during the meeting, subject to applicable time constraints.
-Our Rules of Conduct for the Annual Meeting are available on our registration site at http://viewproxy.com/Travere/2021/htype.asp.
+Our Rules of Conduct for the Annual Meeting via thttp://viewproxy.com/Travere/2021/htype.asp.